xpmethod/torn-apart/docs/textures.md

 familiar.
 Part of our research brought us to company sites and business databases behind paywalls.
 What we found was the usual paraphernalia of management culture, including their annual reports.
-Below you can see how United States management culture, in their compulsion for spin, betrays the racist nature of their "service."
+Below you can see how United States management culture, in its compulsion for spin, betrays the racist nature of "service."

 {: .figure-portrait}
 ![Graphic from Southwest Key Annual Report 2015]({{site.baseurl}}/assets/figures/textures-fig4.png)

-Sensing that their shadows were dissipating, some of these companies [began to whitewash their operations](http://www.mtctrains.com/mtcs-involvement-in-operating-ice-detention-centers/).
+Facing public backlash, some of these companies [began to whitewash their operations](http://www.mtctrains.com/mtcs-involvement-in-operating-ice-detention-centers/).
 Others began the all too familiar process of deleting their records.
 Below is